Indoor Ironman Registration Form

 Mix it up!
 Add some strength training to your typical cycling workout by getting off the bike and using body weight, light dumbbells, and core strenghtening.
 50-75% of the class is cycling and 25-50% is spend on strength training.

 Join this popular class designed to help you de-stress while increasing flexibility and muscle endurance.
 All levels welcome!
 Bringing your own mat to class is recommended, as there are only a limited number of mats available.

 HIIT is a full body workout.
 Work through this high intensity interval training session designed to tone your full body while also working your cardiovascular system.
 Be prepared to challenge yourself in this class and walk out feeling strong!

 Check out this new class designed to increase your strength while implementing cardio through dance.
 Work your whole body through various strength training exercises that are broken up with fun dance exercises.
 This class is for all fitness levels, will challenge you, and have you leaving feeling so good!

 Come to class ready to work!
-By using many exercises that mimic everyday movements and sports specific motions your cardiovascular system will be challeneged in a fun and fast paced environment.
+This 45-minute express class uses full body weighted and unweighted exercises whlie challenging your cardiovascular system in a fun and fast paced environment.